PetrKorab/Arabica/README.md

 * Remove standard list of stopwords
 * Remove an additional specific list of words

-Arabica works with **texts** of languages based on the Latin alphabet, uses `clean-text` for punctuation cleaning, and enables stop words removal for languages in the `NLTK` corpus of stopwords.
+Arabica works with **texts** of languages based on the Latin alphabet, uses `cleantext` for punctuation cleaning, and enables stop words removal for languages in the `NLTK` corpus of stopwords.

 It reads dates in: